 Real estate investments can be highly lucrative when done right.
 Purchased at the right price and every step and figure calculated, from acquisition to closing when you sell the rehabbed property.
 Hard money loans are well-suited to those who are flipping real estate.
 Being an experienced flipper may lend you an advantage in gaining approval of a hard money loan.
 Otherwise, partnering with a professional investor can lend you credibility with a hard money lender.
 While borrowers can use them to finance the purchase of a primary residence, it would be highly advisable to acquire a new loan as quickly as possible.

-At Homesmith, we understand all there is to know about using hard money lenders in Ohio and Southern California.
+At Homesmith Properties, we understand all there is to know about using hard money lenders in Ohio and California.
 Our professionals will help you to assess the best path for your financing needs.
-Homesmith will answer your questions and listen to any concerns with absolutely no obligation.
-Homesmith has inventory available right now for Ohio and Southern California investors like you!
-Call Homesmith at 1-855-HOMESMITH (466-3764) or send us a message today!
+Homesmith Properties will answer your questions and listen to any concerns with absolutely no obligation.
+Homesmith Properties has inventory available right now for Ohio and California investors like you!
+Call Homesmith Properties at 1-833-HSPROPERTIES (477-7673) or send us a message today!